cbcommunity/cb-administration-scripts/backup_restore/README.md

 This command will:
 - ssh into the master using the key
 - stop the cluster
-- create all necessary archives,
+- perform backup of the master
-- copy archives under *./all_backups folder/YYYY-DD-MM-HH-mm-ss/10.X.Y.Z* folder
+- copy backup files in *./all_backups folder/YYYY-DD-MM-HH-mm-ss/10.X.Y.Z* folder
 - Then it will copy cb_ssh key to the local machine;
 - Using this key the script will
  - ssh into each slave